Best Franchise Loans in December 2024

 4. Assemble a business plan

-Assuming you meet the general requirements for approval, build a business plan that demonstrates how you’ll turn a profit and why you’re the right person for the job.
+If you meet the general requirements for approval, build a business plan that demonstrates how you’ll turn a profit and why you’re the right person for the job.
 Check to see if your preferred lender has specific guidelines for crafting a business plan.

 5. Apply with a lender

-• The business plan you’ve already built
+• Your detailed business plan

 • Recent tax returns (for you and your business, if applicable)